Slamy/Wiki_MiSTer/Configuration-Files.md

 `vsync_adjust=2` Low latency mode, usiing original pixel clock.
 Less compatible, but the lowest display lag possible.

 ## Adding Core-specific Settings
-It is possible to specify different settings for different cores; for example, you may prefer to use Integer Scaling just for the Game Boy Advance core so that you don't need any video filters for smooth scrolling.
+It is possible to specify different settings for different cores; for example, you may prefer to use integer scaling just for the Game Boy Advance core so that you don't need any video filters for smooth scrolling.
 Simply add a section at the end of the INI file with the core name in brackets and paste your different settings below there, like so:

 `[GBA]`